Request pest control from your landlord | Request Letter Templates | Roost

 • Your pets bring in a flea infestation while no other units in the complex have an issue with fleas.

-• Your apartment has a roach infestation due to a consistent mess, unwashed dishes, and garbage left in your apartment.
+• Your apartment has a roach infestation due to a consistent mess, unwashed dishes, and garbage left in or outside of your apartment.

 • You travel a lot and bed bugs came home on your luggage.
 You are the only unit in the building with bedbugs.

-If you are just not getting the help you need, first read your lease to be crystal clear on responsibilities and then review your state’s law on landlord pest responsibilities.
+If you are just not getting the help you need, first read your lease to be crystal clear on responsibilities laid out for tenants and landlords.

 You may be allowed to